philbooth/check-types.js/README.md

 For the most part,
 the exported functions
-are broadly split into three types.
+are broadly split into four types.

 * `check.xxx(thing)`:
   These functions are predicates,